lambdamikel/Busch-2090/README.md

 was also so kind to grant permission to include a full copy of the manual set in the [`manuals`](./manuals/) directory of this project.

-## Current 2020 Version - The Microtronic Next Generation
+## Current 2020 Version - The "Microtronic Next Generation" Project

 The current version of the Microtronic Emulator is called the "Micotronic Next Generation", and it comes as a PCB: